What Is an AI Consultant?

 How much does an AI consultant cost?

 In 2026, independent AI consultants charge £150 to £500 per hour for ad-hoc advisory work.
 Retained fractional engagements, which include hands-on building, sit at £2,000 to £5,000 per month for SME-focused operators.
 Full-service agency retainers for enterprise clients run £6,000 to £20,000 per month.
 Hiring an in-house AI lead full-time costs £180,000 to £250,000 per year fully loaded.
-For businesses between £500,000 and £5 million in revenue, a fractional retained model delivers the highest return per pound spent because you are paying for shipped systems, not overhead.
+For businesses between £500,000 and £5 million in revenue, a fractional retained model delivers the highest return per pound spent because you are paying for built systems, not overhead.

 What industries benefit from AI consultancy?